 “They tie up heavy, cumbersome loads and put them on other people’s shoulders, but they themselves are not willing to lift a finger to move them.”
 (Matthew 23:4)

 God does not want us to be burdened with human traditions.
-He wants those who commit themselves to his service to be free from burdens.
-Jesus said:
+He tells us that those who commit themselves to his service will find rest and will find that the work he requires us to do is light:

 “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 (Matthew 11:28-30)